yegor256/blog/_drafts/ai.md

     However, their work don't work with natural languages.
     These are two different research problems:
     1) how to [autocomplete](https://en.wikipedia.org/wiki/Autocomplete)
-    an existing program with a known
+    an existing program with known
-    functionality and already existing [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree),
+    functionality and an already existing [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree),
     and
-    2) how to turn a natural language text into an AST.
+    2) how to turn natural language text into an AST.
-    As far as I undersand, they don't and will never overlap.
+    As far as I undersand, they don't and never will overlap.

   * **AI just needs time to mature (NOT!)**<br/>
     [Some](https://spectrum.ieee.org/openai-wont-replace-coders) believe
     that AI will replace programmers, but "that day won't arrive any time soon."
     However, it seems to me that it's not a matter of maturity.
 The very direction researchers of OpenAI and DeepMind are trying to pursue is a dead end.
-    ML is just not the right tool to turn an unstructured English text into a well-structured AST, which is parseable by C++ compiler.
-To do this we need AI to learn the semantic of the natural language and then, using _creativity_ and _imagination_,
+    ML is just not the right tool to turn unstructured English text into a well-structured AST which is parseable by C++ compiler.
+To do this we need the AI to learn the semantics of the natural language and then, using _creativity_ and _imagination_,
     create all necessary AST elements in the right order.
     I simply don't believe that ML is the right technology for this.